ophiolite/ultrasignup/README.md

 November 14, 2016:
 * Crowd-sourcing more feature engineering.
 Beginning to add in more race-related details and scoping distance to listed hometown.
 * Continued EDA on model choice and metric evaluation parameters.
+* Trouble-shooting MVP model for multi-class predictions.
+DNF classifications appeared to be skewing results, merged DNF and Finished classes and improved prediction of DNS to a log loss of 0.008-0.003 (from 0.8).
+Confirmed suspicion it is very difficult to predict who will finish long distance ultras.